Rath2601/core_java/README.md

 ### **ABSTRACT CLASS**:

+* can have any kind of variable like normal class
 * can't create object.
-To create object must be inherited. (interface dont have constructor)
+To create object must be inherited.
+(Abstract class have constructor)
 * can have both abstract method and concrete method.
 * static & final keyword never comes with abstract method.
 * can't have default method like interface